shadowfire-ew/Project2/README.md

 Note: Tensor Flow requires a version of numpy that breaks rasterio. upgrading numpy will fix this

 state boundary information from [here](https://public.opendatasoft.com/explore/dataset/us-state-boundaries/information/)

+i will think about caching and other optimizations at another time